 As you can understand, it is not possible to advertise on WhatsApp.
-But there are better things to do than advertising: converting prospects and retaining existing customers for example.
+But there are better things to do than advertising: converting prospects and retaining existing customers, for example.
 And this is where it gets interesting: a 5% increase in customer loyalty boosts sales by 25-95%!
 This is where WhatsApp complements Facebook Messenger, Apple Business Chat, Live Chat, and Google's Business Messages.
 That's why ChayAll includes all these platforms in its messaging tool, which you can integrate into your website or e-commerce in a few clicks!

 Before advertising on WhatsApp, you should first build up your contact list:

-Before going any further, you should know that mailing lists are limited to 256 contacts within the WhatsApp Business application.
+Before going any further, you should know that mailing lists are limited to 256 contacts within the WhatsApp Business app.
 To get around this limit, you need to use the WhatsApp Business API, through an approved WhatsApp partner like ChayAll.
 The mailing list allows you to send a mass message.
 Each contact will feel like they have received a message that has been specifically designed for them.

-Indeed, your company's mailing list works on a "blind copy" principle.
+Your company's mailing list works on a "blind copy" principle.
 Be careful: make good use of it so that your contacts don't delete you from their contact book.
 Finally, the WhatsApp Business API allows you to customize sent messages to add the contact's first and/or last name.

 Do you need help integrating the WhatsApp Business API into your marketing strategy?
 ChayAll, the business messaging specialist, can help you do so!